VasileUngureanu/ways-of-working/README.md

 <a href="https://github.com/VasileUngureanu/ways-of-working/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-green.svg" alt="License"></a>

-> A list of sources with references about how various IT companies and teams work
+> A collection of resources about how various IT companies and teams work

 ## Contents